infiniteloop22/sort-.xlsx-files-script/README.md

 How to use this script:

+1. Have `python` installed.
+2. A text editor or IDE
-1. `git clone` this repository
+3. `git clone` this repository
-2. run the script with `python ./src/script.py`
+4. run the script with `python ./src/script.py`